lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 * **`TvsLeanScraper` Class:** Encapsulates all scraping logic.

 * **`fetch_url` Method:** Responsible for fetching URLs and HTTP-level error handling.
-It now uses `functools.lru_cache` for in-memory caching and implements a custom file-based caching mechanism with content consistency checks.
+It now uses `functools.lru_cache` for in-memory caching and implements a custom file-based caching mechanism with content consistency checks, including `Content-Length` and `Range-Request` CRC32 hash comparison, as well as optional ETag/Last-Modified.

 * **`_get_channel_list` Method:** Extracts the list of channels and integrates with the file-based cache for channel list data.